-(OWNER'S RECORD

-ķ Please take a moment to record the following information about your portable sawmill.
-If you need to call for assistance, please be ready to provide your model and serial numbers.
-This information will allow us to help you more quickly when you call.
+portable sawmill.
+I ment to record the following information abou you need to call for assistance, please be rea and serial numbers.
+This information will allow us t ady to

-I MODEL NUMBER
+MODEL NUMBER

-, SERIAL NUMBER
+SERIAL NUMBER

-I DATE OF PURCHASE
+DATE OF PURCHA SE

-Ь

 This machine is designed for certain applications only.
 We strongly recommend that this machine is not modified and/or used for any application other than that for which it was designed.
 If you have any questions relative to a particular application, DO NOT use the machine until you have first contacted us to determine if it can or should be performed on the product.